osgeonl/geonetwork-dutch-skin/README.md

 Initialise the skin as a git submodule in /web-ui/src/main/resources/catalog/views

-`git submodule add https://github.com/osgeonl/geonetwork-dutch-skin.git web-ui/src/main/resources/catalog/views/dutch 3.4.x`
+`git submodule add https://github.com/osgeonl/geonetwork-dutch-skin.git web-ui/src/main/resources/catalog/views/dutch 3.4.x
-`git submodule init`
+git submodule init`

-Verify the view by browsing to catalog.search?view=dutch If ok, then alter the setting "view" to "dutch" in admin > settings
+Verify the view by browsing to catalog.search?view=dutch.
+If ok, then alter the setting "view" to "dutch" in admin > settings

 Some optional additional settings on the main project